whalderman/search-quality-rater-guidelines-tldr/docs/tldr/developers.md

 Here we go over optimizations that can (and should) be made to a site, as well as various tools that can be used.

+> Disclaimer: The following content includes opinions and reasoning from the SEO professionals at [Bruce Clay Japan Inc.](https://bruceclay.jpn.com) These opinions and suggestions are **not in any way** endorsed or backed by Google.

 ## Understanding Webpages and Websites

 Google will almost always treat subdomains as completely separate websites.